Skip to content

 Media Collection

-While images and videos can be uploaded to Edge directly, we had already first packaged this media into a table that contains the geospatial coordinates where the scenarios took place, so we'll add this in to our risk map. some blue text
+While images and videos can be uploaded to conode directly, we had already first packaged this media into a table that contains the geospatial coordinates where the scenarios took place, so we'll add this in to our risk map. some blue text

 Notes Taken